grow-graphics/gd/Readme.md

 "expired pointer" error, it means either the reference has outlived its frame and has not been used since or the ownership of the value was transferred to the engine.

+The project aims to provide as much memory safety as possible for working with the Engine, please open an issue if you determine there to be any issues here.

 ## Recommendations

 Start with a main.go file, model your project in Go using structs to represent the